 SCIFIO is developed by the ImageJ development team at the Laboratory for Optical and Computational Instrumentation (LOCI) at the University of Wisconsin-Madison.

 The SCIFIO core is licensed under a Simplified BSD License.
+It is written in Java 6 compatabile Java.

 The Open Microscopy Environment's Bio-Formats library provides the ability to convert many proprietary image formats to a common OME-TIFF format, using the OME-XML schema.
 This allows scientists to freely share image data without being restricted by proprietary format barriers.